wfraser/klon/README.md

 When you start `klon` without any command-line arguments, it randomizes the deck, but it gives you a "game number" that can be used to generate that same deck again.
 Run `klon` with that number as an argument to play it again.

+`klon` logs a record of your moves to standard error, which is hidden due to the game running in ncurses.
+You can redirect it to a file to save it, i.e.:
+    `klon 123456789 2>log_123456789`